KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Images.md

 # Understanding Images

-This article describes the KeyboardKit keyboard image collection.
+This article describes the KeyboardKit keyboard image engine.

+While you can use any native `Image` you like in your custom keyboards, having access to keyboard-specific images simplifies creating custom keyboards that look more native.

-KeyboardKit provides a bunch of keyboard-specific images, both SF Symbol-based and asset-based ones.
+KeyboardKit provides a bunch of keyboard-specific `Image` extensions, both SF Symbol and asset-based ones.

-### Symbols
+## Symbol-based images

 KeyboardKit has `Image` extensions that resolve to SF Symbols, for instance: